Molecular Ecology

 Theory: 2 hours/week | ECTS Units: 3

-The central aim of this course is to demonstrate how molecular studies have revolutionised our understanding of ecology and of the interrelationships of organisms and their environments.
-Molecular Ecology sets out to convey the excitement of this rapidly-expanding field.
-The importance of these approaches to conservation biology is emphasised.
+The main purpose of the course is to demonstrate how molecular studies have brought about a revolution in the understanding of ecology and of the relationship between organisms and their environment.
+The Molecular Ecology course aims to convey the excitement of this rapidly developing field.
+Particular emphasis will be placed on issues of biological conservation.

 Analytical Description of the Course